Graphic Arts

 Graphic Arts & Design I

-Course overview: Students enrolled in Graphic Design program will develop skills and workplace competencies while exploring the many facets of communication careers.
-Students use a hands-on learning approach using the ADOBE SUITE of creative software where the emphasis is placed on problem solving skills, and communication techniques.
+Course overview: Students enrolled in the Graphic Arts & Design program will develop skills and workplace competencies while exploring the many facets of creative communication careers.
+Students use a hands-on learning approach using the Adobe Suite of creative software where the emphasis is placed on problem-solving skills and communication techniques.
 As part of the graduation requirement, all students develop and create projects that will be part of a portfolio used in seeking employment or college acceptance.
 The majority of the work done is project-based.
 In year one, students will be introduced to design terms and concepts where they will learn and use Adobe Illustrator, Photoshop and InDesign to make projects that utilize these concepts.
+Students also have the opportunity to become Adobe Certified in these programs.
+They will also learn to use digital tools on drawing pads to create their designs.
+Students also gain work-based learning hours and credit while working with clients, both with their peers and actual clients from the outside.

 Graphic Arts & Design II

 Course overview: In year two, students will build upon what they learned in year one with an emphasis on solving more complicated design tasks.
-They will learn to use digital tools on drawing pads and develop advanced photography skills.
+Students will continue to work on projects with greater complexity as they build their skill set and confidence in what they create.
+They also have opportunities for exploration and developing their creative interests as they build portfolios.

-Academics: Career literacy and math are integrated into Graphic Arts & Design I and II.
+Academics: 1/2 credit Career Literacy/English and Math are integrated into Graphic Arts & Design I and II for the full credit.
+Large group critiques and presentations are part of the Career Literacy integration.

 College articulation agreements: Dutchess Community College, College of Westchester